UpfitDesign/Creality-Hi-Auto-Bed-Swap/README.md

 FB group: [Creality Hi auto bed swap mod](https://www.facebook.com/groups/1144499950961692)

-If you would like to help recover some costs please use this link to payment link.
-Sugested tip is £20, but anything will work!
-Lets build better 3d printers.
-I also offer hardware kits needed to build this system.
-You can shop your own stuff or buy it directly from me.
-More info in WiKi.
+Thank you for your support!
+If you'd like to help cover some of the development costs and support future improvements, you can contribute using this payment link.
+A suggested tip is £20, but any amount is greatly appreciated!
+Together, we're building better 3D printers.
+I also offer complete hardware kits to build this system.
+You can source parts yourself or purchase a ready-to-go kit directly from me.
+Full details, BOM, and instructions are available in the Wiki.

 |[SumUp payment link](https://pay.sumup.com/b2c/QNTAOLPP)|
 | :---: |